pointfreeco/swift-navigation/Examples/Standups/Readme.md

-This project demonstrates how to build a complex, real world application that deals with many forms of navigation (e.g. sheets, drill-downs, alerts), many side effects (timers, speech recognzer, persistence), and do so in a way that is testable and modular.
+This project demonstrates how to build a complex, real world application that deals with many forms of navigation (e.g. sheets, drill-downs, alerts), many side effects (timers, speech recognizer, data persistence), and do so in a way that is testable and modular.

 This application was built over the course of [many episodes][modern-swiftui-collection] on Point-Free, a video series exploring functional programming and the Swift language, hosted by